 1. The Window

-This is a story where you open a personal window into your world so that your audience can see you as a human being as well as an expert.
+This is a story where you open a personal window into your world.
+Your audience get to see you as a human being as well as an expert; you’re just like them.
 It’s a window that will help them understand a little about you, your background, your values and even your passion.
 They get a glimpse of what makes you who you are.
-It requires a little courage and self-disclosure where you may share a story about a childhood or family experience, an insight of parenthood or leadership or perhaps a significant turning point.

 2. The Challenge

-This is a story about overcoming adversity or a time where you had to rise to a challenge that required some courage.
-It’s a story about change, growth and learning which revolves around the option of ‘fight or flight’ and you had to make a choice.
+This is a story about overcoming adversity.
+It may be a time where you had to rise to a challenge that required some courage.
+It’s a story about change, growth and learning.
+It could be in your personal or professional life but it revolves around the option of ‘fight or flight’ and you had to make a choice.

 3. The Leader